 In the early 1990s, a newly appointed head of the New York Police Department, William Bratton, was faced with peak-level crimes.
 Murders, thefts, burglaries and drug deals were not only common but, unlike in other big cities, spread widely throughout the city.
 The citizens, quite understandably, felt insecure.

-The broken windows theory was introduced in 1982 in an article published in the Atlantic Monthly.
+Bratton credited his hypothesis to the broken windows theory, introduced in 1982 in an article published in the Atlantic Monthly.
 In the article, James Q. Wilson and George L. Kelling, two social scientists, state that "visible signs of crime, anti-social behaviour and civil disorder create an urban environment that encourages further crime and disorder, including serious crimes".

 And that was precisely what was happening in New York at the time.